 EXPEDITION OVERVIEW & LENGTH:

 Our expedition is 27 days in total, including travel days, timed for the season where birds are mating and wildlife is active, including a good possiblity to see lemur babies, and likely sightings of Malagasy rarities such as the fosa.
-With nearly 4 weeks in Madagascar this is truly an in-depth exploration, taking in 6 distinct reserve areas, including the best wildlife, plus the capital city of Antananarivo, and special cultural experiences dotted frequently throughout the trip.
+With more than 3 1/2 weeks in Madagascar this is truly an in-depth exploration, taking in 6 distinct reserve areas, including the best wildlife, plus the capital city of Antananarivo, and special cultural experiences dotted frequently throughout the trip.

 Early this afternoon meet at the Air Madagascar ticket counter in the Charles De Gaulle (Paris) International airport for our afternoon departure on Air Madagascar.

 Our flight will arrive in Madagascar early this morning.
 Visas may be secured on arrival.